konveyor/tackle-config-discover/README.md

 ## Getting Started

-1. Execute the following command for build docker images and launching the server.
+1. Execute the following command for building docker images and launching the server.
 ```
 $ docker-compose up -d
 ```